Applications for this travel bursary are now open for 2023. The deadline for applications is Monday 20th March 2023.

 Only postgraduates (both PGT and PGR) conducting research on the Caribbean and studying at the University of Warwick are eligible to apply for this bursary.
 Priority will be given to applicants who have no other source of research funding (e.g. through their PhD studentship or from their home department).
 Students demonstrating activities connected to the Yesu Persaud Centre for Caribbean Studies and the Humanities will be preferred.
 The research funded should normally be completed by 30 September of the year in which the application is made.

 Postgraduate students applying for a Gad Heuman Postgraduate Bursary must provide:

 - a short statement (maximum 500 words) detailing their current research proposal, indicating how they would benefit directly from a short period of study in the Caribbean.
 Proposals should specify a clear research methodology and feasible timeline for the completion of the project;

 - a brief biographical statement, including a curriculum vitae;

 - a detailed budget with fully quoted costings (up to a maximum of £2000), where possible.

-Successful applicants will be informed by the end of April.
+Successful applicants will be informed by the end of April/ early May.
 They will receive two-thirds of the bursary in advance of conducting the research, and one third on completion.
 A statement of actual expenses with receipts and a 500-word summary of the research results and analysis should be forwarded to Lisa Cook within three months of the completion of the proposed research visit.
 Late claims will not be accepted.
 Only actual incurred spend, evidenced by receipts, will be funded.
-It is a condition of each award that the ‘Gad Heuman Postgraduate Bursary’ that is acknowledged in any subsequent publications or output that draw directly on work supported by the Bursary.
+It is a condition of each award that the ‘Gad Heuman Postgraduate Bursary’ is acknowledged in any subsequent publications or output that draw directly on work supported by the Bursary.